Yume turns five years old in 2018, and we’re throwing a party!

 As a courtesy to our neighbors, please avoid parking on East Hampton Place (the street bounding the north side of the Gardens), so as not to disrupt local traffic.

 The Japanese have traditionally used squares of fabric called furoshiki to bundle clothes at public baths and carry purchases.
 They still use furoshiki to wrap presents and lend gifts a special flair.
 Just in time for the holidays, you can learn to do the same.

 Join our gift-wrapping workshop on December 8, from 3:00 to 4:30 pm.
 The class fee is $25, and does not include entry to the Gardens.

 Reservations are required.
 Notify us at email@example.com or call (520) 272-3200 to say you’ll attend.

-If you have marveled at the floral arrangements in our Ikebana exhibitions and wished that you could make such striking displays for your home or as gifts for family and friends, consider enrolling in one of our many Ikebana classes.
+If you have marveled at the floral arrangements in our Ikebana exhibitions and wished that you could make such striking displays for your home or as gifts for family and friends, consider enrolling in one of our flower arranging classes.
 They are educational, entertaining, and will acquaint you with a quintessential and cherished element of Japanese culture.